 Finally, innovations in higher education involve students, teachers, the administration of institutions but also recruiters!
 The blockchain seems to have a bright future ahead of it.
 In addition to certifying diplomas, it could also make it possible to certify research work and ensure its traceability: this would make research results more visible and enable independence from publication in scientific journals or textbooks and reduce the associated costs.

-The blockchain in higher education is still in its early stages but promises great opportunities for all stakeholders in higher education.
+The blockchain in education is still in its early stages but promises great opportunities for all stakeholders in higher education.